lightpack/docs/sample-tutorial.md

 > We are going to use `MySQL` as our database system for this tutorial.

-In you `MySQL` database, create a new database named `taskapp`.
+In your `MySQL` database, create a new database named `taskapp`.
 When done, execute this query to create a table named `tasks`.

 ```sql